What is Coming Out, and Why is It Important to Do It?

 Forced Coming-Out (Outing)

-Forced coming-out, also known as outing, is the process of disclosing someone's sexual orientation or gender identity without their consent or desire.
+Forced coming-out, also known as an outing, is the process of disclosing someone's sexual orientation or gender identity without their consent or desire.
 It can be done by someone else intending to cause harm or humiliate the person.
-Forced coming-out can have serious negative consequences for the victim, including social isolation, discrimination, and violence.
+Forced coming out can have serious negative consequences for the victim, including social isolation, discrimination, and violence.

 Symbolism of Coming-Out